gantree-io/gantree-frontend/README.md

 Spin up a dev environment:

 1. Clone repo
+2. Ensure `build-essential` is installed on your platform
-2. Fetch all module dependencies: `$> yarn`
+3. Fetch all module dependencies: `$> yarn`
-3. Copy `.env.example` to `.env` and update values (see below)
+4. Copy `.env.example` to `.env` and update values (see below)
-4. Make sure there is a [Gantree web backend](https://bitbucket.org/flexdapps/gantree-backend/src/master/) instance running
+5. Make sure there is a [Gantree web backend](https://bitbucket.org/flexdapps/gantree-backend/src/master/) instance running

 ##important
 FirebaseUI is not compatible out of the box with Rollup.
 You need to make one tweak to the firebaseui code.